snehakumares/2021_IBM_Code_Challenge_AutomaticTrafficSystem/README.md

 `Step 4` : Provide image for respective side and submit the form.
 A suitable timer will be displayed on the screen.

 ## Problems faced during development
 - Camera positions must be fixed for a particular direction.
-Vehicles in other side of the roads may come in the view of a camera which is facing a particular side that may affect the systems accuracy.
+Vehicles on the other side of the roads may come in the view of a camera which is facing a particular side that may affect the systems accuracy.
 - Highly congested traffic is difficult to be analyzed and taken count of.
 - Camera operation in different weather conditions and low-light.